laptopwiki/laptopwiki.github.io/_drafts/disable-auto-update.md

 # Disable Automatic Windows Updates

-{: .warning}
-Disclaimer: Welcome to Manual Windows Updates.
+**Disclaimer**: Welcome to Manual Windows Updates.
 From now on, windows wont sneaky update your laptop without your permission.
 Since this is manual update, the End-User needs to check for updates manually everytime.
 _A well rewarded hassle in the end_

 ## Windows 11 Pro